-The classification classes are determined by the USGS Lidar Base Specification, version 1.2 specifications and are an industry standard for the classification of LIDAR point clouds.
+The classification classes are determined by the USGS LiDAR Base Specification, version 1.3 specifications and are an industry standard for the classification of LiDAR point clouds.
 The classes used in the dataset are as follows and have the following descriptions:

 - Class 1 Processed, but unclassified.
 This class covers features such as vegetation, cars, utility poles, or any other point that does not fit into another deliverable class. - Class 2 Bare earth ground.
 Points used to create bare earth surfaces. - Class 7 Low noise.
 Erroneous points not meant for use below the identified ground surface. - Class 9 Water.
-Point returned off water surfaces. - Class 10 Ignored ground.
-Points found to be close to breakline features.
-Points are moved to this class from the Class 2 dataset.
-This class is ignored during the DEM creation process in order to provide smooth transition between the ground surface and hydro flattened surface. - Class 17 Bridge decks.
+Point returned off water surfaces. - Class 17 Bridge decks.
 Points falling on bridge decks. - Class 18 High noise.
 Erroneous points above ground surface not attributed to real features.